Skip to Main Content

 Legal Research is very specialised, as it involves seeking a combination of sources: primary sources and secondary sources.
 When you have found suitable secondary sources of information, such a books, journal articles etc, it is important to keep certain things in mind.
 For instance, secondary sources will make reference to certain primary sources, such as Legislation and Cases.
 When this happens, you need to seek out those primary sources.
 You need to consider whether the primary sources referred to in the secondary sources are still good law and current.
 Read through the infographic below to find out more about the Legal Research process:

-How to search using Boolean
+How to search using Boolean and other database techniques

 To help refine your keyword searches it is recommended that you use Boolean operators (AND, OR, and NOT).
 These operators help connect your search terms and are used to broaden or narrow your search results.